Claireokoro/Webscraping-using-beautiful/README.md

 # Wikipedia Web Scraping Project

 Welcome to the Wikipedia Web Scraping Project repository!
-In this project, we will be utilizing Object-Oriented Programming (OOP) principles to scrape a static website on Wikipedia.
-We'll extract data using the BeautifulSoup and Requests libraries in Python.
+In this project, I will be utilizing Object-Oriented Programming (OOP) principles to scrape a static website on Wikipedia.
+I'll extract data using the BeautifulSoup and Requests libraries in Python.

 ## Table of Contents